coders-school/stl/module1/02_vector.en.md

 ```
 <!-- .element: class="fragment fade-in" -->

-Since elements are removed from the end of the vector the fastest, the STL library allows us to prepare `std::vector<T>` to remove elements by moving the correct ones to the beginning of the container.
+Since removing items from the end of the vector is the fastest, the STL library allows us to prepare `std::vector<T>` to remove elements by moving the correct ones to the beginning of the container.
-As a result, part of the value to be removed is overwritten with values ​​at the end of the vector that should not be removed.
+As a result, values to be removed are overwritten with values ​​at the end of the vector that should not be removed.
 Therefore, "garbage" remains at the end of the vector, which must be erased from memory.
 <!-- .element: class="fragment fade-in" -->